-Anuradha Goyal: Today, I am going to take you to the small Himalayan Kingdom of Bhutan and can’t get a better person to speak about it than our current Ambassador to Bhutan, Ruchira Kamboj Ji.
+Anuradha Goyal: Today, I am going to take you to the small Himalayan Kingdom of Bhutan, and can’t get a better person to speak about it than our current Ambassador to Bhutan, Ruchira Kamboj Ji.
 I have been connected to Ruchira Ji for a few years now when she was posted at UNESCO in Paris as India’s permanent representative.
 I remember we joined in a celebration when Nalanda and Chandigarh were inscribed by UNESCO.
 She has worked on many sites to be inscribed by UNESCO.
 Here is our conversation on Bhutan History, Heritage, and Culture.
 So, Welcome Ruchira Ji!

 Ruchira Kamboj: Thank you so much Anuradha.
 I am equally delighted to be in your program and you are absolutely right.
-Think we’ve known each other virtually since my UNESCO days which was from 2014-2017.
+Think we have known each other virtually since my UNESCO days which were from 2014-2017.
 I have always admired your passion and the depth of your knowledge as far as our rich cultural heritage goes.
 Also feel that every Indian should be very proud of who they are and to which great country and civilization they belong.
 You represent that great heritage so beautifully.
 So, Congratulations, and I am delighted to be in your program.

 Bhutan History, Heritage & Culture with Ruchira Kamboj

 Watch this video on my conversation with the Indian Ambassador Ruchira Kamboj on Bhutan History, Heritage, and Culture.